Master of Design Administration (MDA)

 How will I be taught?

 Course material will be available in the form of detailed course notes, wikis, and pre-recorded video presentations.
 There will be regular live-streamed events, including webinars and on-line workshops given by leading experts, and a blog updating you on course events and current industry developments relevant to the course.
+Several days of on-campus events are also planned, if COVID restrictions permit.
+All on campus events will be live streamed for those who prefer not to attend in person.

 Due to the nature of this course, you are responsible for reading any emails sent by module tutors or announcements made through Learning Central on a frequent basis.